 Much of my audio setup utilises class-A amplification and this certainly helps to give you a smooth starting point.
 With poor recordings, they can be brutally unforgiving.
 Choose good recordings though and these speakers will give you more of the music than you may have ever heard before.
 The NS-1000M certainly also favours tube and MOSFET or VFET amplifiers.
 Wonderful synergy can be achieved, as Mr Lim of the Affordable Valve Company notes here.

-The crossovers can be improved, to great effect.
-I’ve developed and tested a series of improvement as which I install for my customers with NS-1000s.
-A starting point is the series capacitor feeding the tweeter.
-A modern MKP or MKT capacitor dramatically improves things.
-Bypassing capacitors with 0.1uF film caps is also good engineering practice.
+NS-1000M crossovers can be improved, to great effect.
+I’ve developed and tested a series of improvements which I can install for customers with NS-1000s.
+My focus here is everything in the signal path, so a good starting point is the series capacitor feeding the tweeter.
+A modern polypropylene capacitor dramatically improves things, and that’s just the start.

 I replace the capacitor array feeding the mids.
-In their place, I use precision Russian military paper-in-oil capacitors, bypassed with a small MKP capacitor.
-Alternatively, I use quality polypropylene capacitors now.
-This yielded a useful improvement in performance, most notably clarity and harmonic richness.
+In their place, I’ve used precision Russian military paper-in-oil capacitors as you see below.
+Alternatively, I use quality polypropylene capacitors.
+This yields a significant improvement in performance, most notably in clarity and harmonic richness.

 Finally, I replace the large bipolar electrolytic capacitors in the network feeding the bass driver.
 Here, I’ve used with gorgeous ERO vintage parts.
 Now I use massive polypropylene capacitors matched to very tight tolerances.